OpenTermsArchive/docs/content/design-principles.en.md

 Several services have been observed:

-- changing the content of the same page based on user agent properties or source IP geolocation;
 - blocking an IP or a user agent randomly;
 - pretending to encounter technical errors (`500`, `502`…) instead of being explicit about their intention (`robots.txt`, `403`…);
-- to not reflect actual updates in the “last update” date of their contractual documents.
+- to not reflect actual updates in the “last update” date of their contractual documents;
+- changing the content of the same page based on user agent properties or source IP geolocation.
+When one accesses a supposedly already regionalized policy according to the URL, but gets a different content based on geolocation without any information nor ability to access other regional policies, we [consider](https://github.com/OpenTermsArchive/docs/pull/43#discussion_r1252232131) it misleading and disloyal.

 ### Examples of consequential choices